buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

     .. command-output:: buildtest buildspec find --count=5

 You can use the ``--row-count`` option to retrieve total number of records from the ``buildtest buildspec find`` query.
-In the next example, we show retrieve number of tests available in the buildspec cache by running the following.
+In the next example, we show retrieved number of tests available in the buildspec cache by running the following.

 .. dropdown:: ``buildtest buildspec find --row-count``